SvetaPruc/SvetaPruc/README.md

 ## Fun Facts

-- 🌐 Passionate about exploring the intricate details of REST APIs and their role in modern applications.
 - 🎧 Listening to podcasts and staying updated on the latest testing trends is my secret to continuous improvement.
 - 🌟 I'm not just a tester; I'm an advocate for quality and user satisfaction.